justsml/dans-blog/content/posts/2020-02-22--quiz-function-argument-destructuring/index.md

   </div>
   <ul class="options">
-    <li>`Hi, I'm undefined undefined from undefined`</li>
+    <li class='answer'>`Hi, I'm undefined undefined from undefined`</li>
     <li>Error</li>
     <li>`Hi, I'm Capt.
 Marvel from Earth?`</li>
     <li>**Hint/Explanation**</li>
   </ul>

   <aside class="hint" hint-id="1">It's important you can spot this issue.
 It won't produce an error (aka line numbers).
-This silent-fail is missed in the majority of code lacking tests.
-But you probably always TDD, right? </aside>
+This silent-fail is often missed.
+Especially if you are prone to forget TDD/tests.
+But you probably always TDD, right?</aside>
   <aside class="hint" hint-id="2">**Hint:** What type is the first argument?</aside>

 </section>